ursule-demael/andim.github.io/ldnday.md

     A community day for researchers in the quantitative life sciences from across London. <br />
   </p>
   <p style="margin-top:0em;padding-top:0em;padding-bottom:1em;font-size:150%">
-   <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=_oivH5ipW0yTySEKEdmlwsefyMHuSa9KkArfAHERWzNUQ0tOMlJIMElFUEVLNTM0T0RHMk9XSDZaSy4u">&rarr; Register now &larr;</a>
+   <a href="https://lu.ma/9rvihe65">&rarr; Register now &larr;</a>
   </p>
 </div>

 <img style="max-width:55%;margin:0.2rem;padding-right:0;margin-right:0" src="../images/ldnday23.png" align="right">
 We aim to bring together researchers with an interest in quantitative immunology to create an **opportunity for sharing knowledge and social exchange**.
-It is going to be a day of conviviality and scientific enthusiasm with a dynamic and informal atmosphere.
+We aim for the day to be full of convivality and scientific enthusiasm, with a dynamic and informal atmosphere.

 Talks from invited speakers will be interleaved with short presentations by young investigators (contributions welcome!).
 The schedule includes ample breaks for discussions and, for those interested, we propose to conclude the day in a local pub.

 Immunology is being transformed through a multitude of quantitative approaches.
-Correspondingly, we expect the day to be of interest to researchers from diverse backgrounds from immunology, evolution, and cell biology, to systems biology, bioinformatics, and the physics of living systems. **No matter your background, you are welcome to join us!**
+Correspondingly, we expect the day to be of interest to researchers from diverse backgrounds from immunology, evolution, cell biology, to systems biology, mathematics, bioinformatics, and the physics of living systems. **We welcome people from all backgrounds!**

-There is no registration fee, but we encourage prior [registration](https://forms.office.com/Pages/ResponsePage.aspx?id=_oivH5ipW0yTySEKEdmlwsefyMHuSa9KkArfAHERWzNUQ0tOMlJIMElFUEVLNTM0T0RHMk9XSDZaSy4u) to help us gauge attendance.
+There is no registration fee, but please do sign up for us to gauge numbers, and to submit an abstract.

-## We want YOU!

 We highly encourage you to contribute to the London QImmuno day - works in progress and contributions from early career researchers are particularly welcome!